Loading…

 What platform is it on?
 PC via Steam at EA launch.
 No console versions have been announced.
 Dead as disco early access is PC-only at this stage with no announced port timeline.

-If you want another recent EA launch worth tracking, the Prime Monster feature covers a different angle — a card roguelite from a studio with a finished previous game, which changes the risk calculation considerably.
+If you want another recent EA launch worth tracking, the Prime Monster feature covers a different angle: a card roguelite from a studio with a finished previous game, which changes the risk calculation considerably.

-Q: When does Dead as Disco launch in Early Access?
-A: May 5, 2026.
+When does Dead as Disco launch in Early Access?
+May 5, 2026.

-Q: What content is available at Early Access launch?
-A: Story levels, boss Idol encounters, 25+ tracks, skill unlocks, character cosmetics, and the My Music custom song feature.
+What content is available at Early Access launch?
+Story levels, boss Idol encounters, 25+ tracks, skill unlocks, character cosmetics, and the My Music custom song feature.
 Campaign completion and new Idols are planned additions.

-Q: Is Dead as Disco worth buying right now?
-A: If the rhythm combat system and custom music feature are specifically what you want, yes.
+Is Dead as Disco worth buying right now?
+If the rhythm combat system and custom music feature are specifically what you want, yes.
 If you want a complete narrative or multiplayer, those aren't in the current build.